 We recruited N = 348 participants from Prolific.
-Participants were required to be native English speakers to ensure high textual data quality, and they provided informed consent prior to participation in accordance with an approved institional review board (IRB) protocol.
-We collected 100 chains of 10 visual steps of both unimodal and multimodal serial reproduction.
-Both conditions were initialzed with the same set of randomly sampled boards.
+Participants were required to be native English speakers to ensure high textual data quality, and they provided informed consent prior to participation in accordance with an approved Princeton University institional review board (IRB) protocol (#10859) We collected 100 chains of 10 visual steps of both unimodal and multimodal serial reproduction.
+Both conditions were initialized with the same set of randomly sampled boards.
 Although 10 iterations can be considered on the short side, sampling-based chains with people tend to converge much faster than their theoretical counterparts (Sanborn & Griffiths, 2007; Harrison et al., 2020).
 To compensate for the chain length, we run many different chains (Harrison et al., 2020).
+Participants in each condition were independent.